As women age through menopause, many experience body changes, including thinning eyebrows.

 Menopause and hormonal imbalances

-Menopause and perimenopause are natural transitions that every woman goes through, but they can cause a range of physical and emotional symptoms.
+Menopause and perimenopause are natural transitions that every woman goes through, but they can cause various physical and emotional symptoms.

 Common side effects of menopause and perimenopause:

-Hot flashes are a sudden feeling of heat that can cause sweating and flushing of the skin.
-They can be uncomfortable and disruptive and can occur at any time of the day or night.
+Hot flashes are a sudden feeling of heat that can cause sweating and skin flushing.
+They can be uncomfortable and disruptive and occur at any time of the day or night.

 The decrease in estrogen production during menopause can lead to vaginal dryness, which can cause discomfort, itching, and pain during sex.

 Related Article: The Ultimate Guide to Yoni Self-care